knative/docs/CONTRIBUTING.md

 When revising the content, the tech writer will create a new PR and send it to the original author to ensure that the content is technically correct; they may also ask a few clarifying questions, or add details such as diagrams or notes if needed.
-It’s not necessarily expected that tech writers will actually execute the steps of a tutorial — it’s expected that the SME is responsible for a working tutorial or how-to.
+It's not necessarily expected that tech writers will actually execute the steps of a tutorial — it's expected that the SME is responsible for a working tutorial or how-to.

 # Tech Writer Guide